SamWindell/Signet/docs/usage.md

 The differentiator (first arg) should be ".\*(close|room|ambient).\*".

-This is because "close|room|ambient" is the ONLY bit that changes within the sets of samples.
+This is because "close|room|ambient" is the ONLY bit that changes between the file names of each set.
 This option does not work if samples in a set have multiple parts that are different.

 The second argument required for this command is used to determine what should be the authority for the auto-tune.
 This is a string that should match against whatever we have captured in the first argument.
 In this example case, it would be the word "close", because we want the close mics to be the authority.